 The Hidden Cost of Daily Bottled Water

 Most families who rely on bottled water think of it as a flexible, no-commitment option β you just buy what you need.
 The actual cumulative cost tells a very different story.
-When you add up the daily spend over months and years, bottled water is one of the most expensive ways to access drinking water per litre.

 This comparison uses realistic Bangladesh market prices and a family of four as the reference household.